Tuesday, 28 June 2011

 We had coffee, although it was midday and burning hot.
 While I slumped in a chair under a tree, Keith went across the street to a Presse and got a map to replace the one I had lost, so we could finally see what we had done wrong, which satisfied our curiosity but was no consolation.

 The final step to the camping ground was longer than we expected.
-We tramped down to the river, where the stumps of the old, ruined bridge jutted out of the water beside its modern companion.
+We tramped down to the river, where the stumps of the old, ruined bridge jutted out of the water beside its modern replacement.

 On the other side we picked up the red and yellow marks of the GRP, which led us down, past a couple of restaurants, to the riverbank where families were having picnics.

 We were well out of town before the path veered up towards the road and we found ourselves suddenly at the entrance of the camping ground.
-The office was closed until
+The office was closed until 5 pm but this did not hold us back.
+We hurried along one of the lanes and chose a shady enclosure, where we collapsed gratefully on our bedrolls, too exhausted even to think of lunch.
+The pleasure of lying still was enough.

 A long time later we got up, had showers and did our washing.
 I went to the office to pay and found out that both the restaurants that we had seen near the bridge were open tonight, but even better, there was a bar/restaurant in the camping ground itself.
 It was a simple affair, just an open terrace with a wide awning over it, but it served the usual dishes and would save us a walk.